tc39/proposal-array-unique/ReadMe.md

 3.  one **function** parameter, it'll call this function for each array element, and then deduplicates the origin array based on these _returned values_.

+Notice:

+-   the **Returned value** is a new array, no mutation happens in the original array
+-   **Empty/nullish items** are treated as nullish values

 ## Typical cases

 ```JavaScript